GuideNepalKharchapatraProductWalkthroughPersonal Finance

 Three problems Western finance trackers don't solve for a Nepali user, ranked by frequency:

 1. The statement isn't a CSV.
-Many Nepali banks issue PDFs as the default export.
-Those PDFs vary by bank and even by month within the same bank.
-Auto-import has to be flexible enough to handle that variation.
+Many Nepali banks ship PDFs as the default export.
+Those PDFs vary by bank and even month-to-month within the same bank.
+Auto-import has to flex around that variation.

-Solving for those three is the spine of the product.
-Everything else — budgets, goals, analytics — is built on top.
+Those three are the spine of the product.
+Budgets, goals, analytics — all built on top.

 The shape of the app